TRENDMizzou/TREND-manual/tutorial/tutorial_aqua.md

 ```

 #### 2. Do PCA on the multi-block JCAMP-DX file
-2.1 First launch `trendmaingui`, and specify options according to the image
+2.1 First launch `trendmaingui`, and specify options as illustrated in the menu:
 <img src="../png/tutorial_aqua/2.png" alt="trendmaingui" width="600px">
-2.2 Press start button, TREND will run and finish soon
+2.2 Press the `Start` button, TREND will run quickly, resulting in text
+appearing in the window as shown:
 <img src="../png/tutorial_aqua/1.png" alt="trendmaingui" width="600px">
 The corresponding command is:
 ```bash
 trendmain.exe -f blckpac1.jdx -t jcamp -s noscaling  -x x-axis.txt -u second -o Aquation --report
 ```

-2.3 After `trendmain` finishes, an HTML named as `Aquation-report.html` is generated.
+2.3 After `trendmain` finishes, a report in HTML format appears, and in this example is named
+`Aquation-report.html`.
+Its scree plot (a bar chart) indicates that there is only principal
+component.
 <img src="../png/tutorial_aqua/report.png" alt="trendmaingui" width="800px">

-Note TREND does not support reconstruction of JCAMP-DX now.
+Note that TREND does not currently support reconstruction of JCAMP-DX files.